Est. 2011 — Upper Midwest

 How I work

 Work is by the job, not the catalog.
-A studio sends cartoons, a sample of the original came if any survives, and a deadline that respects how slowly a one-person shop actually draws lead.
+A studio sends cartoons, a six-inch sample of the original came if any survives, and a deadline that respects how slowly a one-person shop actually draws lead.
 I reply within the week with a mill schedule and a stick count.

 Most jobs are 40 to 800 linear feet.
 Anything larger, we talk about splitting delivery so the came doesn't sit and oxidize on your bench.